 You’re Not the Only One Who Needs to Heal

 Choosing recovery at all is a bigger step than many struggling with chemical dependency are willing or able to make.
 Starting the journey of recovery is a choice to be proud of.
 But here’s a reality check: in the midst of your disease, your mind was numbed against processing your hurtful behaviors, but your loved ones’ minds were fully tuned in to everything.
-Your family has been sitting in that reality for the entire span of your active addiction, just as powerless as you are over how alcohol or drugs hijack the decision-making part of your brain.
+Your family has been sitting in that reality for the entire span of your active addiction, just as powerless as you were over how alcohol or drugs seized the decision-making part of your brain.
 While a few trespasses of a suffering addicted loved one might be overlooked, the behaviors of addiction have been compromising their trust in you for months or years.

 Guilt Versus Shame: Which One Moves Us Closer to Family?

 Many people in early recovery feel that their loved ones are trying to shame them when trust doesn’t snap back to 100% right away once they get clean and sober.
 This may come in the form of family questioning the person’s honesty with statements like, “You’re acting weird, have you been using?”
 These sorts of questions can feel like direct accusations.
 It’s challenging enough to be in recovery, so why do they need to rub salt in the wound?
 But it is important to recognize that feeling shame over their reasonable suspicions can be dangerous and lead to relapses.